-The applicant submitted a Transportation Impact Study (TIS) prepared by Paradigm Transportation Solutions, based upon an agreed upon Terms of Reference (ToR) as part of a complete application.
-The City's Transportation Engineer and Traffic Services staff have reviewed the TIS and agree with the findings.
+The applicant submitted a Traffic Impact Study (TIS) prepared by R.J.
+Burnside and Associates Limited, based upon an agreed upon Terms of Reference (ToR) as part of a complete application.
+A revised TIS was submitted to address staff comments on the original submission and provide updates to the traffic analysis to reflect the revised site plan.
+The original proposal included a right in/right out access from Speedvale Avenue East, as well as a full-moves access from Delhi Street.
+In response to staff comments on the original application the applicant has removed the right in/right out access from Speedvale Avenue East.
+The City's Transportation Engineer and Traffic Services staff have reviewed the TIS and are in agreement with the findings.